-The Functional Nanomaterial Research Laboratory directed by Dr. Jennifer Lu, is developing material-enabled transducer platforms for a variety of applications spanning from energy conversion and storage, actuators to chemical sensing.
-We are looking for proactive and self-motivated students to join our exciting research team.
-In particular, we are looking for students with laboratory experience and knowledge in chemistry or physics.
-Students will have opportunities to work at NASA Research Centers.
-Immediate openings are available on the following projects but not limited to these two projects.
+The Functional Nanomaterial Research Laboratory directed by Dr. Jennifer Lu is developing material-enabled transducer platforms for a variety of applications including energy conversion, energy storage and high-efficiency actuators that can perform complex tasks.
+We are looking for proactive and self-motivated students to join our research team.
+In particular, we invite students with laboratory experience and fundamental knowledge in materials chemistry or physics.
+Students will have opportunities to interact with scientists or researchers at National Laboratories and conduct research at NASA Ames and NASA Langley.
+Immediate openings are available on the following two projects as well as other projects not listed here.

-- Carbon-based 3D hierarchical structure design and synthesis for energy storage and conversion or chemical sensing.
-A student with training in electrochemistry or solid- state physics is a plus.
+- Carbon-based 3D hierarchical structure design and synthesis for energy storage and conversion;

 UC Merced, the tenth UC campus, is located near the foothills of Yosemite.
 It is a 2-hour drive to the San Francisco Bay Area and the beautiful Monterey bay.